Honey For Your Cough -- Does it Work?

 Raw honey has not been pasteurized (heated to over 160 degrees Fahrenheit).
 And when honey is unfiltered, the beneficial "tag-alongs" such as pollen, propolis, and enzymes remain in the honey.

-If we were asked to select one particular honey variety, it would be linden honey.
-This honey comes from the nectar of linden tree flowers.
-Linden trees as also known as basswood or lime trees.
+If we were asked to select one particular honey variety, it would be basswood honey.
+This honey comes from the nectar of basswood tree blossoms, also known as the American Linden tree.
 For centuries, herbalists have made tea from dried linden flowers to treat respiratory ailments.
-Since linden honey will contain some of the same beneficial pollen found in the flowers, we believe it is a good choice for a natural cough syrup.
+Since basswood honey will contain some of the same beneficial pollen found in the flowers, we believe it is a good choice for a natural cough suppressant.

 An Even Better All-Natural Cough Remedy

 For many generations, raw honey and elderberry juice have been used (separately) as a cough and cold remedy.
 At Smiley Honey, we figured that combining these two power foods together would make an even better product.
 So we did it.

 For our all-natural cough syrup, we have combined dark linden honey, delicious tupelo honey and elderberry powder.
 The elderberry powder is made from pure juice and is 10 times more potent than juice itself.
 Our customers have been sending us great reviews for this product:

 "This syrup has not only calmed my cold's cough but I have the satisfaction of knowing exactly what ingredients I'm ingesting - dark honey and elderberry and that's it!
 No mysterious sounding names of chemicals you're not sure of.
 This winter's cough has been whipped!"

 “A wonderful surprise to find this natural cough medicine!
 I sing professionally in my spare time so having a nagging cough or throat tickle is not a good thing!
 This product not only has a wonderful taste, it coats the throat and actually controls the cough or tickle.
 I even slept soundly all night!"

 “It is the best cough syrup I have ever found."